MayankBelwal05/pepsales-Assignment/README.md

-## Pepsales  📈 N S E
+## Pepsales  📈

 ## Introduction 🔔

-NSE Stock Tracker is a web application designed to display live stock prices of 20 companies listed on the National Stock Exchange (NSE).
+NSE Stock Tracker is a web application designed to display live Crypto prices of 20 companies that is listed on the Financial Market.
 It provides users with real-time data sourced from other reliable source.
-The application includes features such as details page for each stock with price details, and an optional graph displaying price movement as Market changes 24 hours.
+The application includes features such as details page for each , with price details, and an optional graph displaying price movement as Market changes 24 hours.
 It utilizes React components and Redux for state management.

 ## Deployed App 🖊️
 Frontend: [https://pepsales-assignment-eight.vercel.app/]